odtheking/OdinClientCT/README.md

 - Auto mask: switches spirit and bonzo masks on cooldown priorities spirit mask since it has lower cd
 - Auto edrag: equips edrag after you place relics
 - Auto leap: leaps to a party member if he writes "!tp" in party chat
+- Auto sell: automatically sells items in the trades gui, /autosell to configure
 </details>

 <details>